riotkit-org/backup-repository/docs/source/first-steps.rst

 Development environment setup
 =============================

-For development purposes use the "test" configuration, which mounts the application into the docker container, in effect the all changes are present in the application.
+For development purposes use the "test" configuration, which mounts the application into the docker container, in effect all changes are present in the application immediately without a rebuild.

 You can also run the application with PostgreSQL and/or with S3 as a storage.

 .. code:: bash

-    cd server/env
+    cd env
     make up VARIANT="test"

     # with PostgreSQL as a database